jonathan-chin/mec-cs/2023-spring/cs-151-001/slides/01-introduction.md

 # Cognitive model of a computer
 ## If you had to explain what a computer is, what would you say?

 ---

+- a machine that stores data and displays data
+- a machine that can process data
+- takes in information, allows it to be readable by other means
+- processing is taking in input, compile it, and print it out
+- computer shows it to you
+- compiling is taking a language and putting into machine language
+- taking a lot of information and putting it into one spot

+---